Updated August 11, 2023

 - After applying the formula, the values are pasted in the same sheet.
 The numbers are changed into text format.
 The green indication in the upper corner of the cell commonly shows when you have entered a text formatted value into the cell.
 Or when you change the format of any given data to the text format.

-- To change the format of the result we can change the formula as =Text(B1, ”000000”) which will result whole data will be shown in six digit numbers.
+- To change the format of the result, we can change the formula as =Text(B1, ”000000”), which will result in the whole data will be shown in six-digit numbers.
 The missing place values will be filled with “0”.
 If you want to change the whole data into a unique format or a unique number of decimals, then this format is preferred.

-- In the above example, the column Data1 consists of integer numbers with a different number of decimal places.
+- In the above example, column Data1 consists of integer numbers with different decimal places.
 So here we want to make it in a unique way.
-To change the given numbers into a similar number of decimal values we have applied the formula.
-In the format, it has given 6 decimal places =Text(B1, ”000000”).
-So the numbers are changed to 6 digit numbers and the missing decimal places are filled with zero.
+To change the given numbers into a similar number of decimal values, we have applied the formula.
+The format has given 6 decimal places =Text(B1, ”000000”).
+So the numbers are changed to 6 digit numbers, and the missing decimal places are filled with zero.

 Using Format Cells Command

 Convert Numbers to Text in Excel using Format cells command is also recommended.
-By right-clicking the selected cell it will get an option Format Cells.
-This will lead to another window which offers all type of data that we are using like number, date, general etc.
+By right-clicking the selected cell, it will get an option Format Cells.
+This will lead to another window that offers all data that we are using as a number, date, general, etc.